Casadororo/tenshi-project/README.md

 # tenshi-project
-A simple TCC OIT for houses
+A simple TCC IOT for houses